 Baby changing facilities are located in the accessible toilet on the second floor and ladies toilets on the lower ground floor stalls bar.

 Book in person by calling into our Box Office on the corner of London Road and Lime Street, Monday to Saturday 10am to 6pm (8pm on performance nights and open 2 hours prior to performances on Sundays).

 The Liverpool Empire Theatre is located on Lime Street and is easily accessible by road.
 For SATNAV use L1 1JE.

 The theatre does not have its own parking facilities but Liverpool boasts many city centre car parks with reasonable rates and many are within 5 minutes’ walk of the theatre.
-The closest car parks are located at Mount Pleasant, Lord Nelson Street, Queen Square and at St John’s Shopping Centre on Lime Street.
+The closest car parks are located at Lord Nelson Street, Queen Square and at St John’s Shopping Centre on Lime Street.
 St. John’s Car Park offers discounted parking of £2.00 for patrons visiting the Liverpool Empire after 6.00pm and leaving before midnight (car park ticket must be validated in the theatre foyer)..

 The Liverpool Empire Theatre is next door to Lime Street Station.
 Local (Wirral Line) and National rail services stop at this station.
 Please use the Lord Nelson Street exit for the theatre.

 Key services stop on Lime Street including the 101, C2, C3 , C5, 10, 10A and 10B

 Telephone Booking: 0844 871 3017 Calls cost 7p per minute, plus your phone company's access charge.

 Groups Bookings: 0333 009 5384 (9am – 5.30pm) Calls charged at local rate.